simple123432/BWL-script/README.md

-Yeah ima update it everytime something is patched or somethign new i have exploited.
+Yeah I will update it everytime I have made a new exploit for the game or if something is patched.